-Innsbruck (de; Template:Lang-barbar) is the capital of Tyrol and the fifth-largest city in Austria.
-On the River Inn, at its junction with the Wipp Valley, which provides access to the Brenner Pass 30 km (19 mi) to the south, it had a population of 132,493 in 2018.
+Innsbruck (de; Bavarian: Innschbruckbar) is the capital of the Austrian state of Tyrol and the fifth-largest city in Austria.
+It is located on the River Inn, at its junction with the Wipp Valley, which provides access to the Brenner Pass 30 km (19 mi) to the south.
+The city had a population of 132,188 in 2024.[1]

 The earliest traces suggest initial inhabitation in the early Stone Age.
 Surviving pre-Roman place names show that the area has been populated continuously.
 In the 4th century the Romans established the army station Veldidena (the name survives in today's urban district Wilten) at Oenipons (Innsbruck), to protect the economically important commercial road from Verona-Brenner-Augsburg in their province of Raetia.